Manta ray: Status

 The IUCN listed the reef manta as vulnerable in 2019 and the giant manta as endangered in 2020.
 In 2011, mantas became strictly protected in international waters because of their inclusion in the Convention on Migratory Species of Wild Animals.
 The CMS is an international treaty organization concerned with conserving migratory species and habitats on a global scale.
 Although individual nations were already protecting manta rays, the fish often migrate through unregulated waters, putting them at increased risk from overfishing.
 The Manta Trust is a UK-based charity dedicated to research and conservation efforts for manta rays.
 The organization's website is also an information resource for manta conservation and biology.

-In 2009, Hawaii became the first of the United States to introduce a ban on the killing or capturing of manta rays.
+In 2009, Hawaii became the first state in the United States to introduce a ban on the killing or capturing of manta rays.
 Previously, no fishery for mantas existed in the state but migratory fish that pass the islands are now protected.
 In 2010, Ecuador introduced a law prohibiting all fishing for manta and other rays, their retention as bycatch and their sale.

 Relation with humans

 The ancient Peruvian Moche people worshipped the sea and its animals.
 Their art often depicts manta rays.
 Historically, mantas were feared for their size and power.
 Sailors believed that they were dangerous to humans and could pull ships out to sea by the anchor.
-This attitude changed around 1976, when divers around the Gulf of California found them to be placid and that they could interact with the animals.
+This attitude changed around 1976, when divers around the Gulf of California found them to be placid and safe to interact with.
 Several divers photographed themselves with mantas, including Jaws author Peter Benchley.